nik32/AddSkill/Web Development/Week 10/Install Todo App (assignment)/Readme.md

+<b>NOTE</b>- The task.js file in controllers Directory is the main assignment Ans file

 # Steps to Build the project (on local host) #
 1. Download all the code files in this folder and save it on your localhost.
 2. Make sure that node is installed.